-- On May 23, 2023 the Corporation announced the completion of a National Instrument ("NI") 43-101 mineral resource estimate (the "2023 MRE") for its Merry Widow open pit located at its optioned Empire Mine property; - On March 21, 2023, the Corporation announced the signing of a Memorandum of Understanding ("MOU") with five other companies to jointly study the viability of using New Moly LLC's Kitsault project ("Kitsault") as the potential site for a centralized polymetallic processing facility that could accept mineralized material from the companies' respective deposits ("Kitsault Polymetallic Mill"), working as a hub and spoke mill; - On March 6, 2023, the Corporation announced that Mr. Jeff Kyba has joined the Corporation as a technical advisor.
-Mr. Kyba's experience spans grassroots exploration to deposit delineation for precious and base metals as well as five years of reginal oversight of all exploration and mining projects in northwestern BC for the provincial government; - On March 6, 2023, the Corporation announced an update on its 100% owned Scottie West property located in BC's Golden Triangle district, summarizing conclusions from a 2021 NI 43-101 report that was published by EuroPacific Metals Inc. ("EuroPacific") (formerly Goldplay Mining Inc.) and a 2021 sampling program that was undertaken by EuroPacific.
-EuroPacific was earning into the Scottie West property pursuant to an option agreement, but in November 2022 provided the Corporation with formal notification of the termination of the option agreement;
+- On August 21, 2023, the Corporation announced the discovery of a new mineral showing ("B3") which is located approximately 700 metres ("m") to the south of the Merry Widow pit on its optioned Empire Mine property on northern Vancouver Island, BC; - On June 12, 2023, the Corporation announced the identification of four exploration targets on its Merry Widow open pit located on its optioned Empire Mine property; - On May 23, 2023 the Corporation announced the completion of a National Instrument ("NI") 43-101 mineral resource estimate for the Merry Widow open pit ("2023 MRE") located at its optioned Empire Mine property (Page 6).
+The technical report was filed on SEDAR on July 7, 2023; - On March 21, 2023, the Corporation announced the signing of a Memorandum of Understanding ("MOU") with five other companies to jointly study the viability of using New Moly LLC's Kitsault project ("Kitsault") as the potential site for a centralized polymetallic processing facility that could accept mineralized material from the companies' respective deposits ("Kitsault Polymetallic Mill"), working as a hub and spoke mill; - On March 6, 2023, the Corporation announced that Mr. Jeff Kyba has joined the Corporation as a technical advisor.
+Mr. Kyba's experience spans grassroots exploration to deposit delineation for precious and base metals as well as five years of reginal oversight of all exploration and mining projects in northwestern BC for the provincial government;